Minca-Colombia

 • Bururake – Friendly staff and great food with delicious homemade sauces, (also great 241 cocktails!).
 This place is a quirky gem!
 Try the ‘Pollo Tropicale’.

-• Soul Kitchen – Located at Casa Loma, this veggie restaurant offers a variety of western and Colombian plant-based dishes to tantalise your tastebuds.
+• Soul Kitchen – Located at Casa Loma, this veggie restaurant offers a variety of Western and Colombian plant-based dishes to tantalise your tastebuds.
 If you’re not staying here, combine a dinner visit with a sunset view.

 Soul Kitchen, Minca